exograd/go-oauth2c/README.md

 # OAuth2 client

-This repository contains Golang implementation of the client side OAuth2 protocol defined by the [RFC 6749](https://tools.ietf.org/html/rfc6749).
+This repository contains an Golang implementation of the OAuth2 client protocol defined by the [RFC 6749](https://tools.ietf.org/html/rfc6749).

-## Build

-You can build the library with:

-    make build

-## Test

-You can execute the test suite with:

-    make test

 ## Contact
 If you find a bug or have any question, feel free to open a Github issue.

 Please note that we do not currently review or accept any contribution.

-## Licence

-Released under the ISC license.

-Copyright (c) 2022 Exograd SAS.

-Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

-THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
-IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.